hainamtr317/hainamtr317/README.md

 - 👋 Hi, I’m @hainamtr317
 - 👀 I’m interested in technology.
-- 🌱 I learned about Java, C/C++
+- 🌱 I Have experience about React,docker,mySql,mongodb,...
-- 🌱 I’m currently learning react,front end, database.
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me by email hainamtr317@gmail.com

 <!---